The quickest vegetarian white bean chili ever, this easy recipe uses hummus to reduce the cooking time down to only 15 minutes.

 I was compensated by Sabra Hummus to manage this recipe contest.

 I ran into an old friend yesterday in the grocery store.
 I haven't seen her in years.
-We were comparing notes about our kids -- hers are in high-school, mine still need someone to cut up their pancakes -- and then immediately the conversation turned to a very important topic: what she was serving during yesterday's college football games.
+We were comparing notes about our kids -- hers are in high-school, mine still need someone to cut up their pancakes -- and then immediately the conversation turned to a very important topic: what she was serving during this week’s football games.

 As I've said before, you don't find many of us "natives" down here who don't "do" football (Check out my favorite Healthy Tailgating Recipes).
 Sure, there are transplants down this way who shun the sport, but I can't be bothered with that type of negativity... you know?